writing-regexps-2021-22/writing-regexps/backend/regex-parser/README.md

   For additional and more detailed information, see the API reference.
 - Quantifiers (`part::Optional`, `part::Star`, `part::Plus`).
 These nodes represent a quantifier over
   a subexpression (e.g. `(foo)?`, `.*` or `[a-z]+`).
+- Wildcard (`part::Wildcard`).
+Represents a "dot" whildcard matching any single character (`.`).

 More variants will be eventually added.

 Each of the listed types is a type a syntax tree node might have.
 Either of these types may be contained in a `Part`, since these types are `Part`'s variants.
 To check what type of a syntax tree node is contained in a given `Part` and to access the stored value of this type, the method [`Part::visit`][m.part.visit] exists (see the API reference for a usage example).

 For a more detailed reference on the functions and data types available in this library, we ask the reader to take a look at the [API reference][api].

 ## Library status
 Currently, the library is not ready to be seriously used as a building block.
-Some prototyping can be done now, but the library's interface may currently change without a warning, and not all concepts that might be necessary for the library usage are implemented yet (e.g. indexing a `UnicodeStringView` is not currently possible).
-The library code resides on the `feature/regex-parser-cpp` branch and will be merged into `master`/`main` when it becomes ready to be used (the library's interface might still change from time to time).
+Some prototyping can be done now, but the library's interface may currently change without a warning, including breaking changes.
+The library code resides on the `feature/regex-parser-cpp` branch and will be merged into `main` when it becomes ready to be used (the library's interface might still change from time to time).

-Utilities such as `Adt` or `UnicodeStringView` (if not removed) might split off into a separate utility library if it becomes necessary to use them from other code as well.
+Utilities such as `Adt` might split off into a separate utility library if it becomes necessary to use them from other code as well.
 This might change their namespaces and the header files that need to be included.

 The level of regex support is as follows.